The Incas Sacred City

 Life in the old Cusco city turned around its great Square.
 It was known that it was large and it was divided into two sectors by the Saphi (“Root”) river.
-One was Wakaypata (The Crying Sector), and the other half of the Square encompassed the Kusipata (Joy Sector).
+One was Wakaypata (The Ceremonial or also the wailing Sector), and the other half of the Square encompassed the Kusipata (Joy, celebrations or feasts Sector).

-The most important buildings were located around the Square, in particular the palaces of some of the Inca Society Governors.
-As exception the Sun Temple, or Koricancha, is now partially covered by the Santo Domingo church.
+The most important buildings were located around the Square, in particular the palaces of some of the Inca Society Governors, which were partially or totally covered by churches, colonial palaces or houses.
+As exception, the Sun Temple or Koricancha, was only partially covered by the Santo Domingo church and convent.

 There were 12 neighborhoods around Cusco, according to the chroniclers.
 Tococachi (salt hole or cave), today known as San Blas, was one of these neighborhoods.

-During the Inca Empire, Cusco was a sacred city of temples and palaces laid out in the shape of a puma, a feline that was considered as the special deity among the Quechuas.
+The sacred city of temples and palaces laid out in the shape of a crouching puma, a feline that was considered as the special deity among the Quechuas.
 The Puma’s head was the Sacsayhuaman fortress and the body was the city, which extended between two rivers – Saphy and Tullumayo – and ran along streets of the same name.

-As an evidence of this, the name of Calle Pumakurko has been maintained, and it represents the “Puma’s backbone”; the Pumaqchupan district or the “Puma’s Tail” is in the junction of the Saphi (“Root”) river and the Tullumayu (“Bone River” or “Thin River”), these junctions are located in front of the Savoy Hotel.
-Besides, the head is situated in Saqsaywaman, whose name derives from “uma del saqsa” or “marbled head”.
-According to the tradition, Cusco had the shape of a crouching puma.
+For this reason, the name of Calle Pumakurko has been maintained, and it represents the “Puma’s backbone”; the Pumaqchupan district or the “Puma’s Tail” is in the junction of the Saphi (“Root”) river and the Tullumayu (“Bone River” or “Thin River”), these junctions are located in front of the Savoy and Xima hotels.
+Besides, the head is situated in Saqsaywaman, whose name derives probably from “saqsayhuaman” or “satisfied falcon”.

 The most important buildings were located around the Square, in particular the palaces of some of the Inca Society Governors.
 Inca Pachakuteq’s palace known as Qasana, which nowadays makes a corner with the Plateros street, stood out towards the northeast.
 To the north, we could find the palace of Inca Roqa called Qoraqora; the palace of Inca Wiraqocha, Kiswar Kancha, was located in the area where the Cathedral is currently situated, in front of that palace there was one Suntur Wasi, a building that had a cylinder shape and was used as the emblems’ house: the Hatun Kancha, which belonged to Inka Yupanqui, and was located at the east of the former building.
 In the Pukamarka, which belonged to Tupaq Inka Yupanqui, we still can see the entire wonderful wall at Maruri street.